ccutrer/rspec-openhab-scripting/README.md

  * differing from when OpenHAB loads rules, all rules are loaded into a single JRuby execution context, so changes to globals in one file will affect other files.
- * logging is functional, and defaults to INFO level.
-You can adjust levels with say `logger.level = OpenHAB::DSL::Logger::DEBUG`, but how it affects particular loggers or how to find them has not yet been explored.

 ## Usage